justagist/panda_simulator/README.md

 This exposes a variety of ROS topics and services for communicating with and controlling the robot in simulation.

+A demo node 'move_robot.py' is provided demonstrating (i) controlling the robot (ii) retrieving state information of the robot.

 #### Some useful ROS topics

 ##### Published Topics: